VMware vSphere / ESXi 7.0 GA work-around for GPU passthrough issues including disabled-after-reboot bug and UI bug

 esxcli system settings kernel set -s vga -v FALSE

-Presumably, when a better resolution comes along in a subsequent ESXi 7.x release, we can issue this command to undo the change:
+When a better resolution comes along in a subsequent ESXi 7.x release, we can issue this command to undo the change:

 esxcli system settings kernel set -s vga -v TRUE